libensveto/site/README.md

 This site is meant to be one of many different takes/hosts of these fundamental tools for commerce.

+Hosting these files: <br>
+Download the zip and open folder <br>
+Either host on your domain or keep it simple `ipfs add /user/folder/.../site  -r`

 # Tools

 LAS-CHAIN - Product listing for private trade